ansys/grantami-jobqueue/doc/source/contributing.rst

 .. _ref_contributing:

-Contributing
-############
+Contribute
+##########

 General guidelines
 ==================
-Overall guidance on contributing to a PyAnsys library appears in the `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ topic in the *PyAnsys Developer's Guide*.
-Ensure that you are thoroughly familiar with this guide before attempting to contribute to the ``grantami-jobqueue`` repository.
+Overall guidance on contributing to a PyAnsys library appears in the `Contributing <https://dev.docs.pyansys.com/how-to/contributing.html>`_ topic in the *PyAnsys developer's guide*.
+Ensure that you are thoroughly familiar with this guide before attempting to contribute to PyGranta JobQueue.

-The following contribution information is specific to the ``grantami-jobqueue`` repository, which is for the PyGranta JobQueue library.
-This PyAnsys library name is often used in place of the repository name to provide clarity and improve readability.
+The following contribution information is specific to PyGranta JobQueue.

 Post issues
 ------------
-Use the `Issues <https://github.com/pyansys/grantami-jobqueue/issues>`_ page for this repository to submit questions, report bugs, and request new features.
+Use the `PyGranta JobQueue Issues <https://github.com/pyansys/grantami-jobqueue/issues>`_ page to report bugs and request new features.
+When possible, use the issue templates provided.
+If your issue does not fit into one of these templates, click the link for opening a blank issue.

-To reach the PyAnsys core team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.
+If you have general questions about the PyAnsys ecosystem, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.
+If your question is specific to PyGranta JobQueue, ask your question in an issue as described in the previous paragraph.

 Developer environment setup
 ===========================

-The project uses ``poetry`` for packaging and dependency management.
-See the `poetry`_ documentation for installation instructions.
+PyGranta JobQueue uses ``poetry`` for packaging and dependency management.
+For installation information, see the `poetry`_ documentation.

 Clone the source repository
 ---------------------------

+Installing PyGranta JobQueue in developer mode allows you to modify and enhance the source.

-Run the following code to clone and install the latest version of the ``grantami-jobqueue`` repository.
-It installs the package in editable mode, which ensures changes to the code are immediately visible in the environment.
-It also installs the required development dependencies to run the tests, build the docs and build the package.
+Run the following commands to clone and install the latest version of PyGranta JobQueue in editable mode, which ensures changes to the code are immediately visible in the environment.
+RUnning these commands also installs the required development dependencies to run the tests, build the documentation, and build the package.

 .. code:: bash